The Truth About the DOA and the Wolfeboro Great Danes

 The bill accomplishes that by requiring the licensure and regulation of all NH breeders who have 7 or more unspayed females kept or maintained for the purpose of breeding and selling their offspring.
 Something that would've easily been proven based on the number of intact female dogs Fay owns, in combination with the fact that she was breeding them and advertising for the sale of their offspring.

-The DOA currently regulates only approximately 5 out of thousands of NH breeders.
-Additionally, current law does not state how often inspections of those 5 breeders must be conducted (RSA 437:3, III); another issue solved by SB 569-FN, as it would require biennial inspections of licensed breeders.
+The DOA currently regulates only approximately five out of thousands of NH breeders.
+Additionally, current law does not state how often inspections of those five breeders must be conducted (RSA 437:3, III); another issue solved by SB 569-FN, as it would require biennial inspections of licensed breeders.

 When it comes to people disagreeing with Jasper's apparent opposition to SB 569-FN he stated during testimony, "That's my call, not their call."
 Jasper said, “People can disagree with us, but the reality, we are the department that is going to deal with these issues, and so, when we tell people this isn’t gonna solve that problem, I think the push-back on that is inappropriate.”